liucaroline05-lab/debate/README.md

 - curated posts with attached media (images/video/etc)
 - For each of the content cards, clicking them expands them to take the user to a new page dedicated to that specific topic
 - Search and filters available

+Settings Page Improvements:
+- Profile photo card:
+  - below the two buttons, include a multi-line textbox for the user to write whatever they want
+  - make the debate preferences card shorter and use the reclaimed vertical space to give more room for the user bio
+  - switch the two columns